MuntasirHossain/AI-Learning-Roadmap/README.md

         + There are three steps in recurstion:
              * Divide big problem into small and simple problems
              * Find a base condition with simple answer
-             * Return or roll back ansewr for base condition to solve all sub problems
+             * Return or roll back answer for base condition to solve all sub problems
 3. Data Structure in Python:
       - Stack
       - Queue